Tensor categories for vertex operator superalgebra extensions: Applications

 Simplicity of $M_i$ implies that if $M_{i,\lambda_1}, M_{i,\lambda_2}\neq 0$ then $\lambda_1-\lambda_2\in N/L$.
 Therefore, for each $M_i$, we fix a choice of $\lambda_i\in L'/L$ such that $\lambda_0=0$ and

-By \cite[Theorem\ 3.8]{CKLR}, we know that the $M_{i,\lambda}$ are simple $C$-modules, but for any fixed $i$, they need not be pairwise non-isomorphic.
-In any case, this decomposition implies that each $M_i$ is a module induced from a simple $V_L\otimes C$-module, for example $V_{\lambda_i+L}\otimes M_{i,\lambda_i}$.
+The $M_{i,\lambda}$ are simple $C$-modules by \cite[Theorem\ 3.8]{CKLR}, but for any fixed $i$, they need not be pairwise non-isomorphic.
+In any case, the decomposition \eqref{eqn:Midecomp} implies that each $M_i$ can be obtained as the induction of a simple $V_L\otimes C$-module, for example $V_{\lambda_i+L}\otimes M_{i,\lambda_i}$.
 We shall investigate additional properties of the $M_{i,\mu}$ below.

 If $X$ is a simple $C$-module then by \cite[Theorem 4.3, Lemma 4.9]{CKLR} and the proof of \cite[Theorem 4.12]{CKLR}, there exists a $\lambda+L\in L'/L$ such that